Richardson Bay Audubon Center Staff

 Originally from Salt Lake City, Utah, Emily grew up exploring the mountains and deserts nearby and fell in love with wildlife and nature.
 She received a B.A. in Physical Geography, a B.S. in Society & Environment, and a minor in Journalism from UC Berkeley where she founded and led a campus chapter of the National Audubon Society.
 In her free time, Emily loves birdwatching, listening to music, sports, fly fishing, drawing, writing, and making elaborate cheeseboards.

-Emily can be reached at emily.ohman@audubon.org or 415-388-2524 x113
+Emily can be reached at emily.ohman@audubon.org or 415-388-2524 x113.

-Jasmine can be reached at jasmine.ibarra@audubon.org
+Lily can be reached at lily.melendez@audubon.org

 How you can help, right now